vhicktour/SNHU_CS465/README.md

 # SNHU CS465 Full Stack Development Project

 ## Project Overview
+"Travlr Getaways: A MEAN stack full stack web application for a travel agency.
 This project is a comprehensive full-stack web application developed as part of the CS465 course at Southern New Hampshire University.
 It demonstrates the implementation of a MEAN stack (MongoDB, Express.js, Angular, Node.js) application with both customer-facing and administrative interfaces.

 ## Technical Stack
 - **Frontend**: